 Nutritional Geometry Framework (NGF) is a novel approach that has simplified the complexities of modelling foods in relation to foraging behaviour, geographic location and social interactions, providing a fresh ecological view of nutrition.
 Field-based nutritional ecology studies have the challenge to overcome complex logistical constrains to collect reliable data.
 NGF has been increasingly used to contribute to study of animal nutrition in the wild.

-My current fields of research span a range of species (including fish, marine and terrestrial birds and marine and terrestrial mammals), research habitats (marine and terrestrial), contexts (lab, field and modelling) and objectives, both theoretical (e.g. multi-nutritional niche concept) and applied ( marine pollution, aquaculture, wildlife conservation and management, biological invasions).
+My current fields of research span a range of species (including fish, marine and terrestrial birds and marine and terrestrial mammals), research habitats (marine and terrestrial), contexts (lab, field and modelling) and objectives, both theoretical (e.g. multi-nutritional niche concept) and applied (animal production, marine pollution, aquaculture, wildlife conservation and management, biological invasions).